 The Prio's sole is also not the stickiest rubber in this review, but it's up against heavy competition with Vibram soles used in several other barefoot/minimal models.
 For general urban running, gym and casual use, these performed very well.
 The smooth, supple sole allows our feet to feel engaged and active even on the most homogenous, monotonous surfaces of the urban environment—and bend easily around the more variable surfaces found around town, helping to keep our feet stimulated throughout our urban adventures.

 If you like the feeling of gripping the ground when you run or walk, these shoes will allow your feet to move and flex appropriately, but the shoe itself won't move with your foot.
-For that, check out the Vibram FiveFingers KSO EVO.

 The toe rand and circumferential bumper on the shoe help keep dust and some splashes of water out, much like a tiny bathtub around your foot.
 But once water gets over the top of that bumper, it's liable to end up on your foot.